palmtree5/palmtree5-cogs/README.rst

 palmtree5-cogs
 **************

-**Please note that rewrites are a work in progress and as such may be incomplete and/or broken.
-Keep that in mind before using**

 Various plugins for `Red (v3) <https://github.com/Cog-Creators/Red-DiscordBot/tree/V3/develop>`_

 Do `[p]repo add palmtree5-cogs https://github.com/palmtree5/palmtree5-cogs redv3-rewrites` to add this repo to Red V3